jolly-io/Data-Science-and-Engineering/README.md

 - On-Demand Instances; On-demand instances provide compute capabity with no long-term commitments, allowing users to pay for what they use.

 ## Networking
+ - A network is simply a collection of devices connected together, where each connection can be a request sent from one device to another  or a response to a request.
+ - In a given network, each device is assigned an Internet Protocol (IP), `which is a series of digits that uniquely identifies each device within the network`.
+These addresses ensure that responses and requests are sent to the correct devices